ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 local FASTEST_TIME_LB = script:GetCustomProperty("fastestTimeLb")
 ```

-This is the reference to the leaderboard that we will be submitting too.
+This is the reference to the leaderboard that you will be submitting too.

 ```lua linenums="1"
 if Leaderboards.HasLeaderboards() then